Haiti–United States relations: Since 1994

+In July 2023, amidst a deteriorating political situation and civil unrest following the assassination of Jovenel Moïse, the US State Department ordered its employees and families to leave the island.

+During 2024 escalation of the Gang war in Haiti, the US flew in forces to help evacuate nonessential personnel.
+Later in March, an anti-terrorism security team, FAST, was deployed to reinforce the American Embassy.

+On March 2, 2025, UN Secretary-General António Guterres called for urgent international support, proposing a UN Support Office to assist the Kenya-led Multinational Security Support Mission.
+Over 5,600 people were killed in gang violence in 2024, with major massacres in Port-au-Prince and Pont-Sondé.
+The International Crisis Group warned that rushed elections, planned for November 2025, could worsen instability.
+Meanwhile, Haiti’s healthcare system is collapsing, with over 1 million internally displaced and half the population facing food insecurity.

 U.S. economic and development assistance to Haiti

 Political insecurity and the failure of Haiti's governments to invest in developing the country's natural and human resources has contributed significantly to the country's current state of underdevelopment.
 U.S. efforts to strengthen democracy and help build the foundation for economic growth aim to rectify this condition.
 The U.S. has been Haiti's largest donor since 1973.
 Between FY 1995 and FY 2003, the U.S. contributed more than $850 million in assistance to Haiti.
 Since 2004, the U.S. has provided over $600 million for improving governance, security, the rule of law, economic recovery, and critical human needs.
 The President's budget request for FY 2007 was $198 million.
 U.S. Government funds have been used to support programs that have addressed a variety of problems.

 Some experts, however, have criticized the conditional nature of U.S. aid to Haiti.
 Often U.S. aid is provided based on conditions dictated by U.S. policy goals, not by Haitian institutions.
 This appears to be the case for some NGO programs funded under USAID.
 USAID also played a role in the eradication of the Creole pig, an important asset to small Haitian farmers, during the 1980s as part of an effort to combat an outbreak of the African swine fever virus.

 Haiti has been plagued for decades by extremely high unemployment and underemployment.
 The precipitous decline in urban assembly sector jobs, from a high of over 100,000 in 1986 to fewer than 20,000 in 2006, exacerbated the scarcity of jobs.
 To revitalize the economy, U.S. assistance attempts to create opportunities for stable sustainable employment for the growing population, particularly in rural areas.
 More recently, programs that help to increase commercial bank lending to micro-enterprises, especially in the agricultural sector, have helped to create a significant number of jobs.
 U.S. assistance is channeled primarily through private voluntary agencies and contractors to ensure efficient implementation of U.S. assistance programs.